BertVos-79/kr8cht-study-choice-mtr/ARTIFACTS_MANIFEST.md

-# ARTIFACTS_MANIFEST (Review Package)
+# ARTIFACTS_MANIFEST (Public Release)

-This manifest lists **what is included** in the public review repository and **what is intentionally omitted**, so reviewers can understand exactly which artifacts the notebooks/scripts consume in review mode.
+This manifest lists **what is included** in the public repository and **what is intentionally omitted**, so users can understand exactly which artifacts the notebooks/scripts consume in artifact-only mode.

-- Repository: `kr8cht_review_anonymous`
+- Repository: `kr8cht-study-choice-mtr`
 - Purpose: enable full **review-mode** re-runs (no private data), regenerating **all figures/tables** from committed artifacts.
 - See also: `README.md` (project overview) and `REPRODUCIBILITY.md` (how to run).